 Options Disclosure Document

-Pursuant to SEC Rule 9b-1 and various exchange rules, Atreyu Group (AG) is required to provide all clients who trade options or who receive options-related sales materials, a current copy of the Options Disclosure Document (“ODD”) including supplements, issued by the Options Clearing Corporation.
+Pursuant to SEC Rule 9b-1 and various exchange rules, Atreyu Trading (AG) is required to provide all clients who trade options or who receive options-related sales materials, a current copy of the Options Disclosure Document (“ODD”) including supplements, issued by the Options Clearing Corporation.
 A copy of the ODD can be found here: http://www.theocc.com/about/publications/character-risks.jsp

 General Communication Disclaimer

 The information contained herein is not and should not be construed as an offer to sell or the solicitation of an offer to buy or sell any securities.
 Any equity ideas noted herein are not, and should not be construed as a recommendation or rating to buy, hold or sell any security.
 The information set forth above has been obtained from sources that we believe to be reliable; however no guarantee is made or implied with respect to its accuracy or completeness.
-The information and content herein are subject to change without notice and Atreyu Group, Incorporated, its parent company, affiliates, subsidiaries, employees, officers, agents, or representatives may from time to time have long or short positions or may acquire a direct or indirect beneficial interest in securities mentioned in this communication.
+The information and content herein are subject to change without notice and Atreyu Trading, Incorporated, its parent company, affiliates, subsidiaries, employees, officers, agents, or representatives may from time to time have long or short positions or may acquire a direct or indirect beneficial interest in securities mentioned in this communication.